AndersDeath/diary2/000-current.md

 # 28 February - Thursday - Yerevan - 152 day of immigration

 The last day of February is outside.
 I felt extremely bad for the last several day.
 It was something like a sequence of panic attacks.
 Today I feel really better and can do things.
 Depression is not here, I would say.
 I was working on system design and algorithms a bit today.
 I had a call with Recharge company today.
 I still have a hope to find the job.
-At the same time I am looking for a way that can help me with my mood
+At the same time I am looking for a way that can help me with my mood.
+It's really hard by the way.